vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Yilen Pan](http://github.com/yilenpan)*

 #### What's the best way to get help when you get stuck?

+The best way to assist yourself when stuck is to utilize Google.
+A quick search with Google will return many answers to questions.
+In addition to these answers, many times you will find exmples as well.
+These examples will allow you to see what must be done in order to receive the results you are looking for.

+*Contributed by Brian Senick*

 The best bet to get help when you are stuck is to use google!
 There are other fantastic resources but google will give you great access to all of them. a lot of times you will find your answer turning up on StackExchange.